 Local strategies research is the investigation of tactical processes for managing and improving social life that are developed in, and indigenous to, a given locale or community.
 It involves not only local tactics, enacted and articulated, but also local notions of the problematic and the possible in social life.

-The Center works with and through its associate scholars, who work throughout the world in contexts of health care, government, planning, education, development, security, and humanitarian support.
+With and through its associate scholars, the Center conducts work throughout the world in contexts of health care, government, planning, education, development, security, and humanitarian support.

 In the coming months we will continue to update this site with:

 - New Membership and Affiliation Options

 Communicating about Design: Communication Scholarship Moves into Practice